Phone: (202) 296-5505 Email: info@winvale.com

 You may be wondering, how is a Sources Sought Notice different from a Request for Information (RFI)?
 While they are very similar and are both very important to pay attention to early on in the solicitation process, there are some key differences.

 First, a Sources Sought Notice is market research without the pricing component and the technical recommendations.
-An RFI is market research with pricing estimates and includes technical recommendations.
+An RFI is market research generally with pricing estimates and includes technical recommendations.

 Another key distinction is Sources Sought seeks to identify the need for socio-economic vendors, or small business set-asides.
 RFIs identify a possible vendor pool, but do not specialize in small businesses.
 RFIs are also more broad in that they are looking for whether or not there is a solution to their problem, and not necessarily what businesses are capable of performing the project.